Duncan Forestar

-Duncan Forestar of Torwood and Skipinch was a Scottish courtier and financial administrator.
+Duncan Forestar or Forrester of Torwood and Skipinch was a Scottish courtier and financial administrator.
 He also served as Provost of Stirling.

 His family home was Torwood Castle near Stirling.
 "Skipinch" was an alternative name for Skipness Castle.
 James IV of Scotland gave him a barony of the lands of Skipness and the keepership of the castle on 3 July 1495.